tasmota/docs/docs/TuyaMCU.md

 !!! note
     This component is under active development which means the function list may expand in the future.

-Since the majority of devices have a power on/off functions on dpId 1 its mapped to fnId 11 (Relay1) by default.
+Since the majority of devices have a power on/off functions on dpId 1 it's mapped to fnId 11 (Relay1) by default.
 If you don't need it, map it to fnId 99  with `TuyaMcu 99,1`

 !!! danger
     Mapping a relay or switch to a dpId that is not a simple on/off function (data Type 1) might result in unwanted power toggling (i.e. dpId sends value of 4 which toggles the relay to Power 4 aka blink mode)